FeltClinic/felt-embedded-care-ios/README.md

 }
 ```

-Now you can embed care experiences in a variety of ways, below are a few examples.
+Now you can embed care experiences, below are a few examples.
-See [Presenting Care](https://feltclinic.github.io/felt-embedded-care-ios/documentation/feltembeddedcare/documentation#Component-Experiences) for other approaches.
+See [Presenting Care](https://feltclinic.github.io/felt-embedded-care-ios/documentation/feltembeddedcare/documentation#Component-Experiences) for a complete list of approaches.

 ```swift